keruzu/opentelemetry-tutorials/snmptrap/tutorial.md

     A log is a timestamped text record, either structured (recommended) or unstructured, with metadata.

-In order to implement a traces receiver you will need the following:
+In order to implement a logs receiver you will need the following:

 * A `Config` implementation to enable the log receiver to gather and validate its configurations within the Collector’s `config.yaml`.
 * A `receiver.Factory` implementation so the Collector can properly instantiate the log receiver component.